anilpudasaini/Profile-VALL-E/README.md

 ## Goals

 This project will be extended to include:

-- Implementation of VALL-E
+- [x] Implementation of VALL-E
-- Include speaker profile attributes for personalized TTS
+- [x] Include speaker profile attributes for personalized TTS
-- Add profile prompting for style control
+- [ ] Add profile prompting for style control

----

 ## Style IDs and Training Data